-Turn the peanuts out onto your prepared pan and quickly spread them in a single layer.
+Turn the peanuts out onto your prepared pan and quickly spread them into a single layer.
 Allow them to cool and harden before serving.

-Be sure the caramelized peanuts have cooled completely before storing in an airtight container.
+Be sure the caramelized peanuts have cooled completely before storing them in an airtight container.
+Enjoy.

 Caramelized Peanuts in Morocco

-In Morocco, caramelized peanuts are sold as a snack food by street vendors and small shops which also offer roasted hummus, nuts, sunflower seeds, and other treats.
+In Morocco, caramelized peanuts are sold as a snack food by street vendors and small shops that also offer roasted hummus, nuts, sunflower seeds, and other treats.
 In Ramadan, a vendor who sells candied peanuts near our home after night prayers makes them on the spot from his cart.
 He likes to add a little orange flower water or rose water for a unique touch.